Bob Odenkirk: Career

-1980s–1990s: Saturday Night Live, writing and Mr. Show
+1987–1999: Saturday Night Live and Mr. Show

 Odenkirk was hired as a writer at Saturday Night Live in 1987 and worked there through 1991.
 Working alongside Robert Smigel and Conan O'Brien, he contributed to many sketches they created but felt uncertain of the efficacy of his writing at the show.
 When SNL took its 1988 summer break, Odenkirk returned to Chicago to perform a stage show with Smigel and O'Brien, titled Happy Happy Good Show.
 The following summer he did a one-man show, Show-Acting Guy, directed by Tom Gianas.
 During his final summer hiatus, he wrote and acted in the Second City Mainstage show, Flag Burning Permitted in Lobby Only.
-In that particular show, he wrote the character "Matt Foley, Motivational Speaker", for Chris Farley, which would later be reprised on SNL.
+In that particular show, he wrote the character "Matt Foley, Motivational Speaker" for Chris Farley, which would later be reprised on SNL.

 He acted in several small roles on the show, most visibly during a 1990 parody commercial for Bad Idea Jeans.
 During his final year at SNL, he worked alongside Adam Sandler, David Spade, Chris Rock and Chris Farley, but eventually he decided to leave the show in order to pursue performing.
 He has credited SNL with teaching him many lessons about sketch writing, from senior writers like Jim Downey and Al Franken, as well as his friends Smigel and O'Brien.
 In 1991, Odenkirk relocated to Los Angeles and was hired to write for the TV show Get a Life, which starred Late Night with David Letterman alumnus Chris Elliott.
 He wrote for The Dennis Miller Show.